-A: How did the relationship end?
+A: It’s always tricky to navigate a relationship with an ex.
+Let me start by asking you how the relationship ended?
 You say she doesn’t want to be with you.
 Did she just leave and return to the UK with her child (not yours I’m assuming)?

 What was it you said that got her so mad?
 It must have been something pretty hurtful if her response was to go out on a date.
 Were you arguing about the future of your relationship?

 There seems to be a lot of game playing going on between you both without either of you being really honest about where the relationship is going.

 Do you want her or not?
 If you did offer her a home in LA do you think, in all honesty, that she would come?